spkrishnan/JNPRZTPlic/README.md

 - When this event is generated, this script is called as a response to the generated event
 - The script finds the serial number of the switch, locates the file on the HTTP server and installs the license on the device

+For this script to work, ensure that the license files for all the devices should be stored on the http server in the format stored earlier.